Steffo99/stars/games/stories-the-path-of-destinies.md

 ---
-name: "Stories: The Path of Destinies"
+name: 'Stories: The Path of Destinies'
-name_sort: ""
+name_sort: ''
 rating: 0
 active: false
 progress: new